 1. Becca Mineral Blush in Lantana Crimson

 This crimson blush is intense, with an extreme pigmentation that’ll show up on any skin tone, and a loud yet not overly warm shade that will truly complement warmer skin tones.
 The formula itself is buttery smooth and lasts forever on the cheeks.
-You can purchase this blush through Sephora.
+You can purchase this blush through Amazon.

 2. Glossier Cloud Paint Cream Blush in Haze